isabella232/events.eclipse.org/readme.md

 Look up the geo data (longitude and latitude) based on the address.
 You can use for example this [geocoder](http://www.gpsvisualizer.com/geocode)

-The order of appearance in the listing is currently based on the position in the file.
-In the near future, we will add functionality to automatically sort events and ommit past events. <br>
 To help us, please use the "MMM DD, YYYY" format for the "date" fields.
 Example: "Nov 3, 2013" will work just fine! <br>
 We hope to find a more general solution in the future.We are not using the time for anything (yet), so feel free to add the time in any format that is appropriate.